Asymmetric negotiation

-Asymmetric negotiation is an influence that occurs between counterparts of significantly different sizes as measured by the parties' relative resources and clout in a particular context.
-The context for these negotiations or conflicts can range from mergers & acquisitions and international trade deals, to hostage-takings and initiating change at a local school board.
+Asymmetric negotiation is a process which that occurs when counterparts of significantly different sizes, as measured by the parties' relative resources and market share in a particular context, seek to negotiate with each other.
+The context for these negotiations or conflicts can range from mergers and acquisitions and international trade deals, to hostage-takings and initiating change at a local school board.
+This specific form of negotiation contrasts with symmetrical or standard negotiations where the parties are more similar in size.

 A larger party in one context can be a smaller party in another.
-For instance, a US corporation may be a much larger buyer in an asymmetric negotiation with a North American supplier, while reduced to being a relatively small player overseas in negotiations with the European Union where it has fewer resources and less clout.
+For instance, a US corporation may be a much larger buyer in an asymmetric negotiation with a North American supplier, while reduced to being a relatively small player overseas in negotiations with the European Union where it has fewer resources and less impact.

 Just as in asymmetric warfare, research has shown that smaller players can prevail in getting what they want from much larger players by applying distinct approaches, strategies and tactics that increase their odds of success.

-This specific form of negotiation contrasts with symmetrical or standard negotiations where the parties are more similar in size.